 You must be invited by CEA to participate.
-Qualifying policyholders: have a valid CEA policy for the qualifying house for at least the last three consecutive years; own a pre-1940 house in one of the selected ZIP Codes; and have a house whose characteristics qualify for a brace-and-bolt retrofit.
+Qualifying policyholders: have a valid CEA policy for the qualifying house; own a pre-1980 house; and have a house whose characteristics qualify for a brace-and-bolt retrofit.

 Policyholders invited into the program must ensure their house qualifies for a Chapter A3 retrofit.
 While our data shows your property has house characteristics that would qualify for the code-compliant retrofit, we need to verify your information.
-Simply select “Register” and then “Homeowner” to begin the process, using the Policy Number and Module Number provided in your invitation letter.
+Simply select “Register” and then “Homeowner” to begin the process.

 Homeowners will be notified by email if they qualify to participate in the program.